 Project Linus has 367 chapters throughout the United States which have donated 4.4 million new, handmade blankets to children in crisis as of 1998.

 Our El Paso Chapter has been active since July 2002.
-In 2012, we gave blankets to 2,118 children in our community.
-In total for the past 10 years, we've donated over 19,000 blankets!
+In 2013, we gave blankets to 1,852 children in our community.
+Since our Chapter began, we have donated over 21,000 blankets!

 El Paso Project Linus meets the first Saturday of each month (except December) at University Presbyterian Church,